iay/shibboleth-idp-docker/README.md

 [v3 Identity Provider](https://wiki.shibboleth.net/confluence/display/IDP30/Home)
 software using the [Docker](http://www.docker.com) container technology.

-There's no guarantee that anything here actually works, but if you find something useful you're welcome to take advantage of it.
+Although this is what I'm using to deploy my own, rather minimal, identity provider in "production", there's no guarantee that anything here actually works.
+If you find something useful you're welcome to take advantage of it.

 ## Base Image and Java